Find Affordable College Courses

 4 Yearly Graduations

 The 3rd most popular school in the country for multiculturalism majors who are seeking their doctor's degree is Western Seminary.
-Roughly 800 attend the school each year.
-During the 2020-2021 academic year, 4 people received their doctor's degree in multiculturalism from Western Seminary-San Jose.
-About 75% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 4 people received their doctor's degree in multiculturalism from Western Seminary-San Jose.

 Below are some popular majors that are similar to multiculturalism that offer doctor’s degrees.